mwip/myCookbook/README.md

 # myCookbook
-An offline Cookbook for collecting your Recipes
+An offline cookbook for collecting your recipes